HTTPWorkshop/httpworkshop.github.io/index.md

 ## When and Where

-The workshop will be held in Münster Germany, 27-30 July 2015.
-Details will be sent to participants upon registration.
+The workshop will be held in Germany, 27-30 July 2015.
+Details of the location and venue will be finalized soon.

-We are purposefully holding the workshop in a somewhat "out of the way" location; we want you engaged with the other participants, not popping out to visit an office or talk to a customer.
+Note that we are purposefully holding the workshop in a somewhat "out of the way" location; we want you engaged with the other participants, not popping out to visit an office or talk to a customer.

 We expect that each day will cover about two broad areas of discussion, possibly with presentations, or just open discussion.
 There will be plenty of